Daniel Padilla (EP)

 Daniel Padilla is the self-titled EP under Star Records released on May 27, 2012, in the Philippines in CD and Digital formats.
 It also became available in iTunes, Amazon and the Philippines' official music downloading cite, My Music Store Philippines, same day of physical distribution release.

-The album topped all major music and video retailers in the Philippines both in physical and digital distribution, despite of initial doubts to release an album for Padilla.
+The album topped all major music and video retailers in the Philippines both in physical and digital distribution, despite initial doubts about releasing an album for Padilla.
 Some people even questioned the decision to release early on.
 But the album still managed to sell 8,000 copies in just a week of release and received gold certificate by PARI.
 In addition, the album turned platinum (15,000) after a month of selling.
 The consistency of strong sales continued that cause it to stay couple of months in top 20 of ‘’Odyssey’’ and ‘’Astroplus’’ according to Star Records Insider.
 As of February 2013, the album was certified double platinum.